octokit/octokit.graphql.net/readme.md

 using Octokit.GraphQL;
 using static Octokit.GraphQL.Variable;

-// Authenticate with a PAT with a scope 'read:user' var connection = new Connection(new("Octokit.GraphQL.Net.SampleApp", "1.0"), "LOGGED_IN_GITHUB_USER_TOKEN");
+// Authenticate with a PAT with a scope 'read:repo' var connection = new Connection(new("Octokit.GraphQL.Net.SampleApp", "1.0"), "LOGGED_IN_GITHUB_USER_TOKEN");

 var query = new Query()